3 years full-time or up to 6 years part-time

 |Social History of Medicine||15||TBC|

 |History - TBD Specialist Subject||30||TBC|

 |Spectacle & Representation in renaissance Drama||15||TBC|

-- 72 UCAS tariff points from a minimum of 2 A-levels or equivalent level 3 qualification, e.g. Extended Diploma (MMP) or Access course (30 level 3 credits at merit grade are required).
+- 72 UCAS tariff points from a minimum of 2 A-levels or equivalent level 3 qualification e.g. Extended Diploma or Access course (30 level 4 credits at merit grades are required for progression from Access)

 International (EEA) applicants: